Pokeland-cz/Cobblemon-RunAndBunAPI/README.md

         return i < 0 ? name : name.substring(0, i);
     }

     // Call this in the common setup phase of the mod.
-E.g. in onInitialze() of your
+E.g. in onInitialize() of your
     // ModInitializer on Fabric or in the constructor of your @Mod annotated class on
     // Neoforge.
     public static void init() {